-Shuffle and deal seven cards to each player and place the remainder of the pack in the center of the table face down, to draw from.
+Shuffle and deal seven cards to each player and place the remainder of the pack in the center of the table face down, to draw from

-Dealer plays first by drawing one card from pack on table and then laying down in front of him, as many sets of three cards whose numbers are alike, such as 3 2's, 3 5's, etc., or any three cards whose numbers run consecutively, such as 3, 4, 5 or 7, 8, 9, etc., as he can.
-He then discards one card by playing it face up beside the draw pack.
+Dealer plays first by drawing one card from pack on table and then laying down in front of him, as many sets of three cards whose numbers are alike, such as 3 2%, 3 2%, etc., or any three cards whose numbers run consecutively, such as 3, 4, 5 or 7, card by playing it face up beside the draw pack.
 Players may now draw from the face up or face down pack.
 The player at the dealers left then plays in like manner.

-The object is to play out all the cards in your hand as soon as possible.
-When a player has played out all his cards, the other players add up the total of numbers on cards remaining unplayed in their hands, and the score-keeper gives this total to each for his score for the hand.
+your hand as soon as possible.
+When a player has played out all his cards, the other players add un the total of numbers on cards remaining unplayed in their hands, and the score-keeper gives this total to each for his score for the hand.